Sport in Bulgaria: Other sports

 Bulgarians have also achieved major successes in tennis.
 The Maleeva sisters: Katerina, Manuela and Magdalena, have each reached the top ten in world rankings, and became the only set of three sisters ranked in the top ten at the same time.
 Bulgaria has other well-known tennis players such as Tsvetana Pironkova a Grand Slam semi-finalist and two-time Grand Slam quarter-finalist, Sesil Karatancheva, and Grigor Dimitrov, a two-time junior Grand Slam champion, 2014 Wimbledon semi-finalist, 2017 Australian Open semi-finalist, 2019 US Open semi-finalist and 2017 World Tour Finals champion.

 Boyan Petrov (Bulgarian: Боян Петров, born 7 February 1973) is a Bulgarian zoologist and mountaineer, working at the National Museum of Natural History in Sofia.[1]
 As of July 2016, he has climbed 8 eight-thousanders, all without supplementary oxygen.
 This achievement makes him Bulgarian altitude climber with the highest number of peaks over 8000 meters.

 Petar Stoychev (Петър Стойчев) set a new swimming world record for crossing the English Channel in 2007.

 The country has strong traditions in amateur boxing and in martial-arts competitions.
 Bulgaria has achieved major success with its judo and karate teams in European and World championships.
 Kaloyan Stefanov Mahlyanov, best known as Kotoōshū Katsunori, has become well-known worldwide for his sumo prowess, becoming the first European to earn the title ozeki in Japan.
 Bulgaria has also won several European sumo championships, and is often among the top competitors in this sport.

 The Bulgaria national cricket team became an associate member of the ICC in 2017.

-Bulgaria will host the 2020 FIBA Under-17 Basketball World Cup with Sofia as the host city between July 4 and 12 2020.
+Bulgaria intended to host the 2020 FIBA Under-17 Basketball World Cup with Sofia as the host city between July 4 and 12 2020.